xxoo/jsex/readme.md

 ## What is jsex?
-jsex is a strict subset of javascript for data serialization/deserialization, which supports most of the native javascript data types.
+jsex is a strict subset of javascript designed for data serialization/deserialization.
+It supports most native javascript data types.
+You may consider it as **JSON Extended** or **JavaScript Expression**.

 ## How many data types are supported?